usnistgov/thermoextrap/README-1.md

 pip install thermoextrap[all]
 ```

 If you install `thermoextrap` with conda, there are additional optional dependencies that take some care for installation.
-We recommend installing the following via `pip`, as the verisons on the conda/conda-forge channels are often a bit old.
+We recommend installing the following via `pip`, as the versions on the conda/conda-forge channels are often a bit old.
 ```bash
 pip install tensorflow tensorflow-probability gpflow
 ```